NuGet/docs.microsoft.com-nuget/docs/api/symbol-package-publish-resource.md

 ### Request body

-The request body for the symbol push is similar with the request body of a package push request(see [package push and delete](package-publish-resource.md)).
+The request body for the symbol push is same as with the request body of a package push request (see [package push and delete](package-publish-resource.md)).

 ### Response